a7u7a/bevy-matrix/readme.md

 > Setup instructions should be quite generic if you've ever worked with hzeller's library.

 Fuses [`rpi-led-matrix`](https://crates.io/crates/rpi-led-matrix) together with the Rust-based [`bevy`](https://github.com/bevyengine/bevy/tree/main) game engine to render real-time graphics on a LED matrix display.
-As some Pi's are unable to build a Bevy game (not enough ram in the case of the Raspberry Pi Zero W 2) the current setup assumes you will compile the Bevy code on your own machine and then transfer it to the Pi.
+The current deployment setup assumes you will compile the Bevy code on your own machine and then transfer it to the Pi.
+As some Pi's just dont have enough memory to run the Rust compiler.

 Features:
 - Supports running in headless mode